 How have you advocated for Art Education locally in your district and/or how have you volunteered to assist Maine Art Education Association?

-If selected as the scholarship recipient, you would be responsible for writing a reflection, including photographs, of your fellowship experience for our newsletter and website.
+If selected as the scholarship recipient, you will need to download the application form, fill it out, and submit it to: email@example.com.
+You will also be responsible for writing a reflection, including photographs, of your fellowship experience for our newsletter and website.